carlosricardocm/minimaluserinterface/README.md

 # Minimal Interface Design as a Promoter of Digital Well-being

-This repository contains the data to validate the results showed in the paper Minimal Interface Design as a Promoter of Digital Well-being.
+This repository contains the data to validate the experiment showed in the paper Minimal Interface Design as a Promoter of Digital Well-being.

 #License
 Copyright [2023] Juan Ramos, Mauricio Reyes and Ricardo Cruz.